gvwilson/sensibleadventures/nardica/nardica.md

 Honesty bumped her hip against Iffy again.
 "Good,"
 she said firmly.
-"'Cuz they payin' extra, an' we can use the jing.
+"'Cuz they payin' up'n'all, an' we can use the jing.
-Second wants t' make another'n," she confided with a grin.
+Second wants t' make another li' sister," she confided with a grin.
-"So's I'd have a li'l sister.
-Wou'nt that be a thing?
+"Wou'nt that be a thing?
 Now c'mon---I bet there's tea brewed."
 She unhooked her arm from Iffy's and took the younger girl's hand.